biojppm/regen/README.rst

 generation.
 It uses the AST provided by LLVM's libclang, which is processed by user-provided source-code generators to automatically generate C/C++ source code.
 This is done via a `template engine (jinja2)
-<http://jinja.pocoo.org/>`_ for generating the code.
-Examples of application
-are maintenance-free enum strings, object-tree serialization or property systems with arbitrary per-property annotations.
 <http://jinja.pocoo.org/docs/2.9/templates/>`_ for generating the
 code.
 Examples of application are maintenance-free enum strings, object-tree serialization or property systems with arbitrary per-property annotations.